swagchat/chat-api/README.md

-# Swagchat-API
+# SwagChat RESTful API

-Swagchat is an open source chat components for your webapps.
+SwagChat is an open source chat components for your webapps.

 * **Easy to deploy**
 * **Easy to customize**